 Every ride should start with coffee and end with beer!
 Agreed?
 We can make that happen for you with out even moving your car.
-Park at Over The Edge, come in get a coffee, get on our shuttle, ride trail right back to the shop, and enjoy high fives and a beer in our garden!
+Park at Over The Edge, come in get a coffee, get on our shuttle, RIGHT BACK TO the shop, and enjoy high fives and a beer in our garden!

 Our shuttle service allows you to ride right back to the shop on single track 99.99% of the way.